-Like you said, you’re already working the next album.
-What kind of album can fans except from you this time?
+As you said, you’re already working on the next album.
+What kind of album can fans except you this time?

 STEVE: Oh yeah, yeah.
-I mean we know basically—as I say the thing with our fans, it’s always been the same we do just write tunes.
-I mean when I write with Jim they’re different types of tunes to when I write with Pete or when I write with Merv, whatever.
+We know basically—as I say the thing with our fans, it’s always been the same we do just write tunes.
+I mean, when I write with Jim, they’re different types of tunes to when I write with Pete or when I write with Merv, whatever.
 They’re all very different because everybody’s got something different to bring to the table.
-So there’s never like we’ve got to do an album like METROPOLIS, that’s not what it’s like.
-We just write a batch of songs and when we’re happy that we’ve got another strong album to get finished.
+There’s never like we’ve got to do an album like METROPOLIS; that’s not what it’s like.
+We just write a batch of songs, and when we’re happy, we’ve got another strong album to get finished.

 JIM: So there’s a little bit of pressure in that respect.

-STEVE: Yeah, yeah because you know we’re not prepared to put our, because it’s got to be at least as good as the previous one.
+STEVE: Yeah, yeah, because you know we’re not prepared to put it out yet, because it’s got to be at least as good as the previous one.

-STEVE: So we know there’s a bit of expectations quite high for the next one.
+STEVE: So we know there’s a bit of expectation quite high for the next one.
 We know that, so we have to do a good job.